‘Home Job Resource Center’ is actually the alternative name of another product that we have reviewed in the past – Unique Income Source.

 This is just one point that I raise in my ‘How to spot and avoid scams‘ page, and it’s worth a read if you want to know how to be safe when searching for online work.

-This is either a badly put together website, or one that is intentionally designed to confuse the visitor.
+This is either a badly put together website, or one that is designed to confuse the visitor.

 As for the opportunities themselves, this is the biggest area of concern.

-Most suggest it is way below the standard mentioned on the website and earning potential is greatly exaggerated.
+Most suggest it is way below the standard mentioned on the website and earning potential is exaggerated.

-All in all, these are worrying signs.
+These are worrying signs.

 The first point I want to make you aware of is taken from the UIS/HJRC disclaimer page.
 I’ve highlighted the important part in yellow: